core-wg/senml-spec/draft-ietf-core-senml.md

 ## Configuration and Actuation usage

-While typical use of SenML is retrieving sensor data, SenML can also be used for configuring parameters and controlling actuators.
-When a SenML Pack is sent (e.g., using a HTTP/CoAP POST or PUT method) and the semantics of the target are such that SenML is interpreted as configuration/actuation, SenML Records are interpreted as a request to change the values of given resources (names) to given values at given time(s).
+SenML can also be used for configuring parameters and controlling actuators.
+When a SenML Pack is sent (e.g., using a HTTP/CoAP POST or PUT method) and the semantics of the target are such that SenML is interpreted as configuration/actuation, SenML Records are interpreted as a request to change the values of given resources (names) to given values at the given time(s).

 # JSON Representation (application/senml+json)